Pat Williams (basketball): Basketball management

 Williams moved into basketball in 1968, becoming the Philadelphia 76ers business manager.
 With promotions that included elaborate halftime shows and a successful 55-27 performance, the 76ers were third in attendance of the 1968–69 NBA season.
 Afterwards the faltering Chicago Bulls hired Williams to become their general manager.
 Williams immediately revamped the team's roster, trading with the Sixers for Chet Walker, and invested on the promotion, including the creation of mascot Benny the Bull.
 He succeeded Richie Guerin as general manager of the Atlanta Hawks on August 6, 1973, in that the Hawks had felt the need for a GM who specialized in promotion.
 He spent just one year in Atlanta, where his most notable action was trading star Pete Maravich for two players and five draft picks.

 As the Sixers had become one of the worst teams in the NBA, owner Irv Kosloff invited Williams to return in 1974.
-Williams then remained in Philadelphia for 12 years as their general manager, helping to build the team that won the 1982–83 NBA season, by trading for Julius Erving and Moses Malone, and drafting Maurice Cheeks and Andrew Toney.
+Williams then remained in Philadelphia for 12 years as their general manager, helping to build the team that won the 1983 NBA Finals, by trading for Julius Erving and Moses Malone, and drafting Maurice Cheeks and Andrew Toney.
 Frustrated at his failure to build a 76ers dynasty despite bringing new talent such as Charles Barkley, Williams left the organization in 1986.

 As the year before Orlando executive Jim Hewitt told Williams of his idea of bringing an NBA team to his city, he decided to join Hewitt's investment group.
 Williams invested in convincing NBA commissioner David Stern and the league owners of the viability of the small-town Florida city in supporting an NBA franchise.
 The league awarded the Orlando Magic an expansion spot in 1987, with the team making its debut in 1989.
 Serving as the franchise's inaugural manager, Williams helped the Magic reach the 1995 NBA Finals by drafting Shaquille O'Neal and trading a draft pick for Penny Hardaway.
 The following year, he was promoted to senior vice president of Magic parent company RDV Sports, Inc.

 In his NBA career, Williams led his teams to 23 NBA Playoffs and five NBA Finals.
 He won four NBA draft lotteries, including back-to-back winners in 1992 and 1993 and most recently in 2004.
 Williams signed Billy Cunningham, Chuck Daly, and Matt Guokas to their first professional coaching contracts.
 Nineteen of his former players have become NBA head coaches.

 Williams announced his retirement in April 2019.